 Siebel Portal Framework Guide > Integrating External Content >

-Portal Agents combine a set of features and technologies that allow you to integrate external content at the user interface layer, including:
+Portal Agents combine a set of features and technologies that allow you to integrate external content at the user interface layer, including the following:

-Session Proxy.
+- Session proxy.
 For content integrated using a disposition type of Inline, the Siebel Server manages the interactions with external applications on behalf of the user.
-For more information about the Inline disposition type, see Inline.
+For more information about the Inline disposition type, see Inline Disposition Type.

-Symbolic URL Commands.
-Commands that direct the Portal Agent to assemble the URL for the external application in a number of ways.
-These include dynamically referencing the user's login and password, retrieving stored login and password values, retrieving data from the user's personalization profile, establishing the size of an
+- Symbolic URL commands.
+Commands that direct the Portal Agent to assemble the URL for the external application in several ways.
+These include dynamically referencing the user's user name and password, retrieving stored user name and password values, retrieving data from the user's personalization profile, establishing the size of an

 <iframe> tag, and determining whether to set the browser cookies from the application server's login page.
 For a complete list of commands, see Portal Agent Command Reference.

 NOTE: Portal Agents do not integrate data at the data layer or integrate business logic.
 Other mechanisms in the Siebel Portal Framework, such as Integration Objects and Virtual Business Components, are designed to meet those types of integration needs.
-See Overview: Siebel Enterprise Application Integration for more information about EAI.
+For more information about Siebel EAI, see Overview: Siebel Enterprise Application Integration.

 This topic contains the following information: